Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 It is vital to include the returned A/B variations in following search requests within the same session to ensure a consistent experience.
 Failing to do so results in the user being assigned a new A/B variation for equivalent search requests.

+The following graphic uses a fictional scenario to illustrate which A/B testing information needs to be stored, sent to search, and tracked.

 <figure><img src="../../../.gitbook/assets/search_ab_test_handling.png" alt="Diagram of which A/B variations to store and include in search requests."><figcaption></figcaption></figure>

+* In search 1, the session starts without any A/B tests, so no A/B testing information is included in the search request.
+  The request is affected by an A/B test, so the test ID and affected variation are returned.
+  It must be tracked and stored.
+* In search 2, all known A/B assignments are included in the search request.
+  This request is affected by a different A/B test, so the response contains information about *this* A/B test.
+  Now, both of these A/B test's information should be stored for future searches within the session, but only the A/B test(s) affecting the latest search request should be included in the corresponding tracking requests.
+* In search 3, all known A/B assignments (now two) are included in the search request.
+  The search isn't affected by any A/B tests, so the response doesn't contain any, and none should be tracked.
+* In search 4, the same known A/B tests are included in the search request.
+  The request is affected by `Test 1`, and included the known assignment for `Test 1` in the request ensures that the assignment remains the same as before in the same session.
+* The session ends after search 4.
+  Search 5 represents a search in a new session, which starts with fresh A/B variation assignments and fresh storage.

 ## Relevant APIs